frizchar/inpatients-forecasting/README.md

 The required packages are included in file _requirements.txt_.

-Below is the code diagram displaying the connection of the python modules:
+Below is the code diagram displaying the connection between the python modules:
 ```mermaid
 graph TD;
     main-->engine;